MarcinOrlowski/laravel-api-response-builder/README.md

 #### Errors ####

-Returning errors is almost as simple as returning success, however you need to provide at least error code to report back to caller.
-To keep your source readable and clear, it's strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there:
+Returning errors is almost as simple as returning success, however you need to provide at least error code to `error()` method wich will be then reported back to caller.
+To keep your source readable and clear, it's strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there as `const` and then reference it.
+This way you protect yourself from using wrong code or save your time in case you will need to refactor code range in future.
+For example, your imaginary `app/ErrorCode.php` can look like this:

     <?php